SmokinCaterpillar/pypet/README.md

 ---------------------------
-Documentation
+Documentation and Support
 ---------------------------

 Documentation can be found on http://pypet.readthedocs.org/.

+There is a Google Groups mailing list for support: https://groups.google.com/forum/?hl=de#!forum/pypet

-If you have questions feel free to contact me at **robert.meyer (at) ni.tu-berlin.de**.
+If you have any further questions feel free to contact me at **robert.meyer (at) ni.tu-berlin.de**.

 --------------